Importing, exporting, and modifying routes

 These manipulations are done by treating a route as a series of points.
 A Route in the SDK can contain two kinds of points:

 • Waypoints are locations that a route can be planned to pass through.
 They generate arrival events when the driver reaches them.
-For example, they can be places a driver wants to visit on a road trip or delivery locations for a cargo van.
+For example, these waypoints could be places that a driver wants to visit on a road trip or delivery locations for a cargo van.

 • Supporting points are geographical points that define the geometry of an existing route.